 We participate in European research in our own right and through our membership of the Stroke Alliance for Europe (SAFE), a not-for-profit organisation that represents stroke survivor groups across the continent.

-We have experience of several European stroke research projects and new proposals are always in development.
-Our major strength is dissemination and our involvement in clinical trials helps patient organisations stay up-to-date with the latest research developments, and also ensures that this potential live-saving knowledge reaches patients and healthcare professionals all across Europe.
+We have experience of several European stroke research projects, and new proposals are always in development.
+Our major strength is dissemination, and our involvement in clinical trials helps patient organisations stay up-to-date with the latest research developments, and also ensures that this potential life-saving knowledge reaches patients and healthcare professionals all across Europe.

-There remain significant challenges to delivering the consistent, high standard of rehabilitative therapy that stroke survivors need to achieve their best possible long-term outcomes.
+There are still significant challenges to delivering the consistent, high standard of rehabilitative therapy that stroke survivors need to achieve their best possible long-term outcomes.

 The Mobile Assistance for Groups and Individuals in the Community (MAGIC) project is funded by a €3.6m (£2.7m) award from the EU’s Horizon 2020 programme.
 It is managed by a Northern Ireland led international consortium of research, governmental and independent organisations.

 MAGIC aims to discover innovative approaches to post-stroke care based on Information Communications Technology (ICT) solutions.
 These include virtual reality, wearable sensor technology, and telemedicine approaches.
 All aim to enable stroke survivors to have a higher quality of life and reduced need for long-term care.

 To help achieve its goal, MAGIC involves a number of industry suppliers competing through several phases of solution development and testing.
 MAGIC entered its second phase of testing in November 2017 with four industry suppliers.
 Results from the project are expected in September 2019.